my-projects-seb0927/freeCodeCamp-Kubernetes_Course/Kubernetes notes.md

   ```
   With this command, we can see the name, namespace, creation, labels, annotations, selector, replicas, strategy type,  and many more information of the deployment

-  - Deployment are connected with pods through the label, because you will see that they have the same labels.
+  - Deployment are co:nnected with pods through the label, because you will see that they have the same labels.
   - At the end you may see the Events of the deployment (Something like the logs).
   - **ReplicaSet:** ReplicaSet manages all pods related to deployment, being a set of replicas of the application.
     - Usually, the pods managed by a replica set will have a name like this: `nginx-deployment-84cd76b964-tw79f`.
 Being the last hash an ID.